Managing AI workload costs on a budget

 Environmental impact of AI operations

 Power draw and cooling are not invisible line items.
 Every extra GPU hour increases both cost and footprint.
 Reducing redundant runs and choosing efficient models cuts both.
-I aim to measure GPU hours per result and track that metric alongside monetary cost.
+I aim to measure GPU hours per result and track that alongside monetary cost.
 If you cannot measure carbon directly, measure compute and estimate emissions from your provider’s published figures.

 Two operational moves with immediate effect: